Automatic Search Intervals for the Smoothing Parameter in Penalized Splines: Application

-The edf curves in Figure \ref{fig9} show that more than half of the B-spline coefficients are suppressed by the penalty in the optimal fit.
-In the Finland case, the maximum possible edf in Figure \ref{fig9} is 106, but the optimal edf (whether 43.1 or 12.6) is less than half of that.
+The {\EDF} curves in Figure \ref{fig9} show that more than half of the B-spline coefficients are suppressed by the penalty in the optimal fit.
+In the Finland case, the maximum possible {\EDF} in Figure \ref{fig9} is 106, but the optimal {\EDF} (either 43.1 or 12.6) is less than half of that.
 To avoid such waste, we can halve the number of knots, i.e., place $n / 8$ knots.
-This alters the design matrix, the penalty matrix and hence $\textrm{edf}(\rho)$, so the search interval needs be recomputed.
+This alters the design matrix, the penalty matrix and hence $\EDF(\rho)$, so the search interval needs be recomputed.
 The new interval is $[\minrho^*, \maxrhohat] = [-6.16, 13.30]$ (with $\maxrho^* = 17.47$) for the Finland example and $[\minrho^*, \maxrhohat] = [-6.43, 11.51]$ (with $\maxrho^* = 14.66$) for the Netherlands example.
-Figure \ref{fig10} sketches $\textrm{edf}(\rho)$, $\textrm{GCV}(\rho)$ and $\textrm{REML}(\rho)$ on their new range.
-Interestingly, $\textrm{GCV}(\rho)$ no longer has a second local minimum.
-The Figure does not further show the fitted splines because they are almost identical to their counterparts in Figure \ref{fig9}.
+Figure \ref{fig10} sketches $\EDF(\rho)$, $\textrm{GCV}(\rho)$ and $\textrm{REML}(\rho)$ on their new range.
+Interestingly, $\textrm{GCV}(\rho)$ no longer has a second local minimum, yet it still underestimates the optimal $\rho$ value when compared with REML.
+The fitted splines are almost identical to their counterparts in Figure \ref{fig9}, and thus not shown in the Figure.